Rick-Davin/search-afdatabases-for-pipoints-DotNet10/README.md

 To write the output, I employ an **IReportWriter interface** along with a **ReportWriter abstract class** containing some virtual methods.
 There are 2 concrete classes: **ExcelWriter** and **TextWriter**, and each has some overridden methods specific to its own implementation, but each also relies upon some common virtual methods defined in ReportWriter.

+All in all, it is not a huge or major application but then again it is not small, trivial one either.
+My eyes would glass over if all you showed to me is that you could connect to a PIServer and query the snapshot of SinUSOID.

 <h2>Not a Trivial Port</h2>

 I wrote the .NET Framework app a year ago in anticipation of migrating to .NET 8.
 So I did not use the **AppConfig** file.
 I used **appsettings.json**, though I had my own custom reader code, as well as a custom console logger.

 For .NET 10, I start off using a **Generic Host**, where I can read appsettings.json and Environment variables easily.
 I also switched so the **ILogger<T>** pattern.  **Serilog** was my chosen logging package, though you are free to change to your heart's desire.
 All of this makes for a very different looking Program.Main that may be totally foreign to anyone who has only used .NET Framework.
-While one could argue that AS SDK is rooted in the past, you can still be forward-looking as you migrate to .NET 8, 10, or beyond.
+While one could argue that AFSDK is rooted in the past, you can still be forward-looking as you migrate to .NET 8, 10, or beyond.

 Though there are few **async** calls, I set up the app as if there would be lots of them.
 Again, I did not want a trival application.

-I give Claude AI some thanks for helping out big time with Program.Main and the Dependency Injection of a MainWorker instance.
+I give Claude AI some thanks for helping out big time with Program.Main and the Dependency Injection of a MainWorker instance, as well as helping with ILogger calls and Serilog configuration.

 After all that, you would think it would be ready to build but buckle in a LOT of nitpicky nullability issues.
 Consider the .NET Framework snippet of **PIPoint tag = null;**  In .NET 8+, this produces a compile error.
 You will have to use **PIPoint?** instead.
 And you will find yourself going up-and-down in your code peppering it with **?** when it can be null or **!** when you know it absolutely is not null.